 Our robust governance protocols and procedures help the business to protect and grow the business for the benefit of all stakeholders.
-Environmental, social and governance (continued)

 Ongoing and future ESG workstreams

 We comprehensively appraised our environmental impact in 2024 through our inaugural Streamlined Energy and Carbon Report (SECR).
 Our aim is to provide effective environmental awareness and controls, seeking to continually improve all aspects of our environmental performance, as far as economically feasible.